pjh/kubernetes-the-hard-way/docs/03-compute-resources.md

 ## Configuring Access to Windows instances

 This tutorial only uses PowerShell commands and a GUI is not required.
-This tutorial targets the latest Windows Server semi-annual release (version 1803 as of this writing) and so a GUI is not supported anyway.
+This tutorial targets the Windows Server semi-annual releases and so a GUI is not supported anyway.

 If you are running a Windows machine locally, connecting to Windows instances via [remote PowerShell